The Neiman Marcus Cookie – blended oats give the cookie a chewy texture with chocolate and nuts! Worth all the hype.

 - 1 cup chopped pecans

-- Measure oatmeal, and blend in a blender or food processor to a fine powder.
+- Measure oats, and blend in a blender or food processor to a fine powder - set aside.
 Cream the butter and both sugars.
-Add eggs and vanilla, mix together with flour, oatmeal, salt, baking powder, and soda.
+Add eggs and vanilla, mix together with the ground up oats, flour, baking powder, baking soda, and salt.
 Stir in chocolate chips, milk chocolate bar, and pecans.